 Your insurance coverage is a matter of practicality.
 To maximize insurance benefits and minimize out-of-pocket costs, you may need to find a counselor who participates in your plan.
 When selecting a counselor from your program, you must continue to consider credentials, experience, outcomes, and hospital quality.

-Is counselling the same as psychologist?
+Is a counselor the same as a psychologist?

 The method is the primary distinction between a counselor and a psychologist.
 Psychologists utilize techniques such as CBT to assist individuals in better managing their mental health.
 On the other hand, counselors encourage clients to develop their emotional management strategies while giving the necessary assistance.

-Can a counsellor diagnose you?
+Can a counselor diagnose you?

 Is becoming a therapist worth it?